-- 1. Make sure that there is no diskette in the disk drive. - 2.
-If you have turned off your computer, turn it on again.
-The INTERACTIVE UNIX Operating System is automatically booted from the fixed disk. - 3.
-If the power to your computer is turned on and your system has been previously shut down (refer to the section "Shutting Down the System" in this primer), press any key to reboot your system. - 4.
-Booting the UNIX System... appears on your screen and the computer begins to boot.
+- 1. Make sure there is no diskette in the diskette drive. - 2.
+Do one of the following: - If you have turned off your computer, turn it on again.
+The INTERACTIVE UNIX Operating System is automatically booted from the fixed disk. - If the power to your computer is turned on and your system has been previously shut down (refer to "Shutting Down the System" in this chapter), press any key to reboot your system. - 3.
+Booting the INTERACTIVE UNIX System appears on your screen and the computer begins to boot.
 The screen then clears and a number of messages appear.
 The system is ready for you to log in when you see the message Console Login:.